romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial2-en.md

 articulation of the web page by cutting it in different sections.

-* The tags at the level of the text: they bring a precision on the semantics of a part of the text (put in front of a part of important text, adding a type exhibitor, time,...).
+* The tags at the level of the text: they bring a precision on the semantics of a part of the text (highlight an important part of text, write an exponent, time,...).

   Here are a few examples of text-level tags :